Lindsay Martell: singer/songwriter/guitar

 I released another collection of songs titled "Trouble In Paradise" in 2011.
 Recorded mostly in the living room of my studio apartment, in Warsaw Poland, they were finished and mixed with the help of friend, music producer Ferid Lakhdar, in his studio in Warsaw.

 While living in Warsaw, along with solo performances, I played with my bands The Barflys, Dirty Martini and the Lindsay Martell Band.
-I also worked as a studio session singer and guitar player, and a guitar and vocal coach and collaborated with many local Polish artists, both in the studio and for live performances in clubs, at festivals, and on Polish radio and TV.
+I also worked as a studio session singer and guitar player, and a guitar and vocal coach, collaborating with many local Polish artists in the studio on numerous recording projects, and live performances in clubs, at festivals, and on Polish radio and TV.

-In 2015 I returned home with my wife and child, to settle on the west coast of Canada and now live just outside of Vancouver BC.
-My passionate obsession with music carries on.
-I can be found weekly at Cardero’s restaurant in Vancouver, in the lounge performing solo acoustic gigs, at special events with my band, or at the occasional Rubber Soul Reunion.
+In 2015 I returned home with my wife and our son, to settle on the west coast of Canada.
+We now live just outside of Vancouver BC.
+My passion for making music carries on unabated.
+These days I can be found weekly at Cardero’s restaurant in Vancouver, performing solo acoustic gigs, at special events with my band, or at the occasional Rubber Soul Reunion.
 Out of a creative necessity, I continue to practice the craft of songwriting and music production from my home studio.
-I also coach/mentor guitar, voice, songwriting, live sound engineer, and do commercial voice-over and music production.
+I also love to coach/mentor guitar, voice, songwriting, and recording, and am available and set up for commercial voice-over work which I can do from home.
+You can message me directly via the contact page on this website for any inquiries/bookings regarding music performance, coaching or voice over.